tschudin/tinyssb/doc/documentation.md

 If more than the fixed-size 48B payload should be added to the log (type 0), a chain can be used.
 As each packet must contain 120B, we split the content and spread it into a chain of packets that can be sent sequentially.
-The first of those packets will be a Log packet of type 1 (`0x01`), containing all the metadata for the content, while the rest of the data is spread among Blob packets.
+The first of those packets will be a log packet of type 1 (`0x01`), containing all the metadata for the content, while the rest of the data is spread among blob packets.
 The content is divided in batches of 100B each, the last 20B being a pointer (the hash value) to the next blob.
 The last blob is padded if needed, and its `HPTR` field (the last 20B) are all zeros, signaling the end of the chain.

-The payload field of the Log packet is split in 3 fields:
+The payload field of the log packet is split in 3 fields:

 ```
 - LEN      :      n Bytes   the total length of content